Then shall I leap into love

 View All Poems by Mechthild of Magdeburg

-And just when we think there is nowhere else to go, when we "want to remain" in that still and expansive unity, Mechthild hits us with an explosion of new and incomprehensible aspiration "to circle higher still."
+And just when we think there is nowhere else to go, when we "want to remain" in that expansive unity, Mechthild hits us with an explosion of new and incomprehensible aspiration "to circle higher still."